December 3, 2021

 • Use shallow cuts and build up to the depth you want.
 Although it is more time-consuming, it makes carving easier.

 • Avoid working long hours on the job.
-Oak is hard on the hands, which may over time cause a strain.
+Oak is hard on the hands, which may, over time, cause a strain.

 Things you can carve with oak wood